Do you want to take the next step in your medical career and open up your own practice? How hard is it to finance a medical practice?

-- What things you would like to have in your practice?
-Better facilities, friendly reception staff and an excellent location with parking are some examples
+- What things would you like to have in your practice?
+Better facilities, friendly reception staff and an excellent location with parking are some examples.

-You can then make your practice stand out more by creating plans to reduce waiting time, developing your own treatment style along with detailed write-ups on patient care and follow up.
+You can then make your practice stand out more by creating plans to reduce waiting time, developing your own treatment style, along with detailed write-ups on patient care and follow-up.

 One way to keep your overall business plan on track is to write a mission statement along with an overarching practice vision.

 But keep in mind, your patients are your customers.
-And because of this, you need excellent ‘customer service’.
+And because of this, you need excellent ‘customer service.
 This means greeting your patients by name, developing relationships with them, and making your meeting room an entertaining and enjoyable place to be.

 Some extra considerations:

-- Come up with a hiring and retention strategy for your administration staff and clinicians
+- Come up with a hiring and retention strategy for your administration staff and clinicians.

 - Create a thought-out marketing and growth strategy focused on local awareness and building referral bases